Do UV Dust Mite Vacuum Cleaners Work?

 Why Powerful Suction is More Important

-Instead of relying on the UVC light, what you really want is a vacuum with strong suction.
+Instead of relying on the UVC light, what you really want is a vacuum with strong suction (like this one).
 This means it can pull those pesky dust mites right out of your carpets and bedding.
 A vacuum with good suction will remove not just the dust mites, but also their eggs and the yucky stuff they leave behind, like their body parts and poop, which can make allergies even worse.

 The Role of HEPA Filters